finale-lua/lua-scripts/docs/rgp-lua.md

 local cjson = require('cjson')
 ```

+The json strings formatted by cjson are flat, containing no line feeds.
+If you wish to format them in human-readable format, you can use the built-in function [`prettyformatjson`](#prettyformatjson).

-More information on how to use the libray is available here:
+More information on how to use the cjson libray is available here:
 [https://www.kyne.com.au/~mark/software/lua-cjson-manual.html](https://www.kyne.com.au/~mark/software/lua-cjson-manual.html)

 ### The 'finale' namespace